CHARANCHERRY123456/englishbot/README.md

 # Linguabot Backend

 This is the backend for the Linguabot conversational AI application.
 It provides APIs for managing conversations, messages, and user authentication.
-The backend is built using FastAPI and integrates with a database (e.g., MongoDB) for storing conversations and messages.
+The backend is built using FastAPI and integrates with MongoDB for storing conversations and messages.

 ---

-## **Table of Contents**
+## Table of Contents
 - [Features](#features)
 - [API Endpoints](#api-endpoints)
   - [Conversations](#conversations)